formello-forms/formello/readme.txt

 Yes.
 Your submissions will be stored in database, so you can keep track of them.

+= Is there spam protection? =

+Yes.
+We have a basic honeypot checker to prevent spam bot sending their stuffs.
+Also we have support for Google ReCaptcha (v2,v3) to stop spam bot sending form and to help you take things clean.
+Apart from this, data submitted are always validated and sanitized.

 == Changelog ==

+= 1.0.2 =
+* [Improvements] Added placeholder and starter template to form
+* [Improvements] Added label options
+* [Improvements] Added color options styling to button
+* [Improvements] Added support for date/time in old browsers
+* Small bug fixes

+= 1.0.1 =
+* Small bug fixes

 = 1.0.0 =
 * Release